kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

-### Merge, When and Activate
+### Merge, When, Activate and Restart

 > **Disclaimer**: the first few examples of this section illustrating (unsafe)
 > uses of `when` and `activate` are **not legal** in Kind 2.
 They aim at
 > introducing the semantics of lustre clocks.
 As discussed below, they are only
 > legal when used inside a `merge`, hence making them safe clock-wise.
 >
-> Also, `activate` is actually not a legal Lustre v6 operator.
-It is however
+> Also, `activate` and `restart` are actually not a legal Lustre v6
-> legal in Scade 6.
+> operator.
+They are however legal in Scade 6.

 A `merge` is an operator combining several streams defined on **complementary** clocks.
 There is two ways to define a stream on a clock.
 First, by wrapping its